AddressFinder/addressfinder-salesforce/README.md

 ![Alt Text](https://addressfinder.com.au/images/docs/addressfinder-woocommerce-AU-aa6a43c1.gif)

-The Salesforce script provides the following features:
+The AddressFinder for Salesforce script provides the following features:
 - Address autocompletion for New Zealand and Australian Addresses
 - Customisability for integration with custom Salesforce pages